 be present in someone who has a stressful day at work and then lashes out against their family at home.
 Humor Decreasing or combating the negative emotions associated with a situation by using comedy.
 For example, telling a funny story about someone during a eulogy.
 Educators may look for slightest moments to make jokes out of serious issues or laugh out when being challenged Intellectualization The development of patterns of excessive thinking or over- analyzing, which may increase the distance from one's emotions.
 Example is when someone diagnosed with a terminal illness does not show emotion after the diagnosis is given but instead starts to research every source they can find about the illness.
-1 Isolation of Affect - Avoiding the experience of an emotion associated with a person, idea, or situation.
+Educators may argue intellectually trying to justify their mistake rather than accepting and working towards improvement.
+Isolation of Affect - Avoiding the experience of an emotion associated with a person, idea, or situation.
 The mechanism may be present in someone who describes the day their house burnt down in a factual way without displaying any emotion.
-1 Rationalization -Justification of one's behavior through attempts at a rational explanation.
+Educators may choose to avoid emotions even and rather focus on only the cognitive/facts Rationalization -Justification of one's behavior through attempts at a rational explanation.
 This mechanism may be present in someone who steals money but feels justified in doing so because they needed the money more than the person from whom they stole.
-1 Reaction formation - Replacing one's initial impulse toward a situation or idea with the opposite impulse.
+Educators may easily justify their learners' performance and failure based on their (learners') limitations, ignoring their (educators') role in the result.
+Reaction formation - Replacing one's initial impulse toward a situation or idea with the opposite impulse.
 This mechanism may be present in someone who teases or insults a romantic interest whom they like.
 Conversely, reaction formation may be present in someone who is overly kind to someone whom they dislike.
-1 Sexualization: - Associating sexual aspects to one's experience of certain people, places, objects, or ideas.
+Educators who spend time and joke with the learners they dislike and vice versa Sexualization: - Associating sexual aspects to one's experience of certain people, places, objects, or ideas.
 Sexualization can refer to the development of one's sexual identity in general.
 Alternatively, sexualization can refer to the development of specific fetishes or sexual references to conventionally non-sexual entities.
 Sublimation -Transforming one's anxiety or emotions into pursuits considered by societal or cultural norms to be more useful.
-This mechanism may be present in someone who channels their aggression and energy into playing sports. uncomfortable emotions into work.
-May Suppression - Consciously choosing to block ideas or impulses that are undesirable, as opposed to repression, a subconscious process.
+This mechanism may be present in someone who channels their aggression and energy into playing sports.
+Educators who transform their uncomfortable emotions into work.
+May be workaholics, or may even over- indulge in addictions Suppression - Consciously choosing to block ideas or impulses that are undesirable, as opposed to repression, a subconscious process.
 This mechanism may be present in someone who has intrusive thoughts about a traumatic event but pushes these thoughts out of their mind.

-While Defence mechanisms have a role to play in momentarily protecting our systems from harm, they are not appropriate ways to deal with issues.
+While Defense Mechanisms have a role to play in momentarily protecting our systems from harm, they are not appropriate ways to deal with issues.
 Over-time, others realise the defense mechanism and consequently render the user immature.
 Maturity entails having appropriate methods of dealing with stressful issues, for integral individual and social development.
 Discipline falls into the category of appropriately dealing with stressors.